-Sample collection consisted of both grab samples (approximately 2 minute sample filling period) in tedlar bags as well as an 8-hour samples collected in a summa canisters in the indoor school office.
-The summa canisters were placed in the breathing zone and allowed to sit undisturbed for a period of 8 hours.
+Sample collection on December 9, 2015, consisted of both a grab sample (approximately 2 minute sample filling period) in a tedlar bag as well as an 8-hour sample collected in a summa canister in the indoor school office.
+The summa canister was placed in the breathing zone and allowed to sit undisturbed for a period of 8 hours.

-One tedlar bag sample and one summa canister sample were delivered to Quantum Analytical Services Inc., a laboratory certified by the South Coast Air Quality Management District (SCAQMD) and the California Air Resources Board (CARB).
+Samples collected on December 9, 2015, were delivered to Quantum Analytical Services Inc., a laboratory certified by the South Coast Air Quality Management District (SCAQMD) and the California Air Resources Board (CARB).
 Both samples were submitted for analysis of sulfur compounds by SCAQMD Method 307-91, hydrocarbon speciation by modified EPA 18, and BTEX by EPA Method TO-14.
 The complete laboratory report with analysis results is attached.